wwick/file-server/README.md

 This file server allows you to upload, delete, and download files to your heart's content!

-  - Upload funny cat videos
-  - Download funny cat videos
-  - Delete them...?

-# Special Features!

-  - Aren't on the list of approved users?
-Create your own!
-  - Hover over buttons for *cool* effects!
-  - Files are displayed in a table

 Files supported:
   - PDF
   - TXT